-The CHAllenging Minisatellite Payload (CHAMP) spacecraft (Reigber et al., 2002) was launched on 15 July 2000 into a circular, near-polar orbit with an inclination of 87.3°.
-From its initial orbital height at ~460 km, it has decayed to ~400 km in 2003 and ~350 km after 5 years.
-The orbital plane height at ~ 400 km, it has decayed to ~ 400 km in 2003 and ~ 350 km after 5 years.
-The orbital plane precesses to earlier local times at a rate of about one hour per 11 days so that the orbit covers all local times within about 131 days.
+The CHAllenging Minisatellite Payload (CHAMP) spacecraft (Reigber et al., 2002) was launched on 15 July 2000 into a circular, near-polar orbit with an inclination of $87.3^{\circ}$ .
+From its initial orbital height at $\sim 460$ km, it has decayed to $\sim 400$ km in 2003 and $\sim 350$ km after 5 years.
+The orbital plane precesses to earlier local times at a rate of about one hour per 11 days so that the orbit covers all

+245 precesses to earlier local times at a rate of about one hour per 11 days so that the orbit covers all local times within about 131 days.
 The data used in this study are scalar magnetic field measurements obtained with the Overhauser Magnetometer (OVM) at the boom tip with a resolution of 0.1 nT.
-In order to isolate the magnetic effect of ionospheric currents in the satellite data, the contributions
+In order to isolate the magnetic effect of ionospheric currents in the satellite data, the contributions from all other sources have been removed from the scalar field readings as described in the study of